spatriciade/spatriciade/README.md

-# Hi there! 👋 I'm Patricia, a Full-Stack Web Developer student!
+# Hi there! 👋 I'm Patricia

+# CS Manager
+# Full-Stack Web Developer "on development"

 ## Tools and Technologies